Shooting Kodak Aerochrome vs. Lomochrome Purple

 Saturation I usually do not touch.

-Another thing that I do to my scans is cleaning up distracting dust and scratches with the Spot Healing Brush tool.
+Another thing that I do to my scans is clean up distracting dust and scratches with the Spot Healing Brush tool.

 My digital workflow for colour correction is entirely in Adobe Photoshop, limited to Curves and Color Balance adjustment layers.